 - Review the strategic plan

-Ask yourself where does the implementation plan and strategic plan align so far?
+Ask yourself, where do the implementation plan and strategic plan align so far?
 Where does it conflict?
 When in doubt, always edit your implementation plan to support your strategic plan.

 - Write a summary